PythonLinks/Mecrisp-Ice/docs/source/usage.rst

 Simulator
 ---------
 There are also a number of verilator simulators.
+Which one should you choose?
+Well on Mecrisp Pi, there are only two simulators, the two that are relevant for the ICE40 PSRAMs.

 * verilator-16bit
 * verilator-16bit-dualport